korawica/clishelf/README.md

 * [Configuration](#configuration)

-This is the **Utility CLI Tools and Hooks on the Shelf** for my Python packages that help me to make versioning, abbreviate Git CLI and logging on my any Python package repositories, because I do not want to hard code or set up the development flow every time that I create the new Python package project :tired_face:.
+This is the **Utility CLI Tools and Hooks on the Shelf** for my Python packages that help me to make Versioning, Abbreviate of Git CLI, and Wrapped Dev Python packages (`coverage`, `pre-commit`) on my any Python package repositories.

+This project was created because I do not want to hard code set up all of them every time when I start create a new Python package :tired_face:.
+I provide some reusable CLIs that was implemented from the [`Click`](https://github.com/pallets/click/) package.

 ## Installation